Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Institutions}

 Given that we have affiliations for a large number of authors, we can report institution-related number statistics.
 Before we delve into them, we would like to reiterate that the point of this paper is not to encourage unhealthy competition or put down institutions, but rather to highlight achievement and the positives of institutions that promote Astrophysical research.
 We made a conscious decision not to analyse citation scores of institutions, though the data is available for us to do so.
 This section is only dedicated to showing the community what institutions are contributing the most positively and should not be interpreted in a negative way.
-We have purposefully avoided presenting metrics that we believe have a negative tone or implication. \\\\ Owing to this reasoning, the only statistic we provide in this section is the list of institutes that published the most in 2025.
+We have purposefully avoided presenting metrics that we believe have a negative tone or implication.

+Owing to this reasoning, the only statistic we provide in this section is the list of institutes that produced the most number of papers in 2025.
 We count the contributions of multiple authors from the same institute on the same paper as separate contributions for the institute.
-The top three institutes this year were the \textbf{Chinese Academy of Sciences, the University of California and the Centre for Astrophysics, Harvard \& Smithsonian}.
+The top three institutes this year were the Chinese Academy of Sciences, the University of California and the Harvard \& Smithsonian Centre for Astrophysics.
 The full list of the top 20 institutes and their metrics is given in table \ref{tab:table_institutes}.